 Examination of Physiological Mechanisms: A complex interaction of neurobiological processes produced by aerobic activity is revealed when the physiological reasons behind runner's high are examined.
 Monoamines including dopamine, endocannabinoids, and endorphins are important mediators of the euphoric condition known as "runner's high."
 Endorphins bind to opioid receptors in the brain during exercise to reduce pain perception and promote emotions of wellbeing.
 They are released from the pituitary gland and hypothalamus.
 Endocannabinoids alter mood and reward systems by activating cannabinoid receptors in the brain, just like the cannabinoids in cannabis.
-Exercise also releases dopamine, a neurotransmitter linked to motivation pleasure, which adds to the positive feedback loops created by physical activity.
-Physiological studies using techniques such as fMRI and PET identified specific brain regions implicated in sensation is proved null and void by the fact that these processes, in particular, prefrontal cortex, the studies resume that opioid transmission is not limbic system, and basal ganglia-nerve centers necessary to create runner's high in either humans crucial in pain modulation, reward processing, and mood control.
-That being said, the individual variability temporal and dynamics neurochemical responses to exercise still elude complete comprehension.
+Exercise also releases dopamine, a neurotransmitter linked to motivation studies using techniques such as fMRI and PET identified specific brain regions implicated in these processes, in particular, prefrontal cortex, limbic system, and basal ganglia-nerve centers crucial in pain modulation, reward processing, and mood control.
+That being said, the individual variability and temporal dynamics neurochemical responses to exercise still elude complete comprehension.